artemtu/Data-analyszing-projects/games/README.md

 # Analyze for games store.
-Popular platforms and genres in different regions.
+Popular platforms and genres in different regions

 Our client is a game store.
 We have some historical information about sales, rating from users and experts, genres and platforms from open-source data.
 We need to identify the patterns that determine the success of the game.
 This will allow you to bid on a potentially popular product and plan advertising campaigns.